Florence Mildred White: Birmingham City Police

-Constabulary., The second was an article on the Salisbury City Police headed Policewoman in Salisbury.
+Constabulary.
+The second was an article on the Salisbury City Police headed Policewoman in Salisbury.
 Salisbury has had the services of a policewoman since 1918.
 A Miss Mouland, the present holder of that office was appointed in February 1927.
 The Women Police Regulation was issued on 10 July 1931.
 In 1930 the police negotiated for its force members to be treated at the local Dental Hospital.
 This included Inspector White and any newly attested female constables.
 At the time of women being allowed to be attested in the Birmingham City Police, the Birmingham City Council Watch Committee asserted that new recruits had to be unmarried.
 This did not apply to Rebecca Lipscombe and Evelyn Miles, who had been instrumental in fighting for women to be attested in the Birmingham City Police.

-Some correspondence and internal memoranda showed that in 1931 White was using tram discs, supplied by the Police Authority, in the city while travelling between her office, the Explosives Department, the Lock Up, and the Summoning Office and Public Carriage Office.
+Some correspondence and internal memoranda showed that in 1931 White was using tram discs, supplied by the police authority, in the city while travelling between her office, the Explosives Department, the Lock Up, and the Summoning Office and Public Carriage Office.
 But, like all Birmingham police officers, the discs could not be used for travel between their home and their place of work within the city centre.
 This situation had arisen because she was working 'split shifts' which meant travelling in and out from home twice a day which doubled her travelling costs.

 At the end of 1933 there were many amendments to the Vagrancy Act 1824 which came under review; the protection of women was quite dominant and White's personal importance in CID increased.
 Peto was credited with using the Children and Young Persons Act 1933 to take ownership of cases involving child abuse and based on that establish a special role for policewomen.
 In 1933 the majority of interviews with women involved in indecency was being taken by policewomen where, like Birmingham, they were available.

-With the advent of new female recruits into the Birmingham Force, both uniform and others, their accommodation had to be increased.
+With the advent of new female recruits into the Birmingham City Police, both uniform and others, their accommodation had to be increased.
 In 1935, White's duties increased with her receiving the authority to inspect premises and books of private employment agencies.
 In May 1935, White received the King's Jubilee Medal, and in March 1936 she received a special payment of one guinea for apprehending a person obtaining goods by false pretences and a person committing abortion.
-At a conference, the first ever held by and for Women Police, held in Leicester over 5 and 6 March 1937, over thirty six delegates attended including one from Salisbury.
+At a conference, the first ever held by and for women police, held in Leicester over 5 and 6 March 1937, over thirty six delegates attended including one from Salisbury.
 One of the speakers was CID Inspector White, Birmingham, who gave a talk on "Taking Statements".